 They have observed over the years many examples of particular high-profile offenders leaving organisations with significant payouts and fresh opportunities, while the complainant, due to the media attention and notoriety, has not worked again, or has had to move interstate or go overseas for employment.
 By the time a complainant complains about sexual harassment by a senior person their nervous system has usually been in a state of fight or flight for a long period of time.

 Signing an NDA may present to a complainant as a means to protect their privacy and finalise what has been a period of great anxiety and to move on with their life, but retaining agency over the ability to tell their story in the future, should they so choose, can also be important to their ultimate wellbeing.

 The great power of storytelling is that it puts a human face to the egregious behaviour, making it more likely that an organisation will learn from the complainant's experience and minimise the risk of sexual harassment occurring in the organisation again.

-The Male Champions of Change are urging their member organisations to be more transparent about sexual harassment, commencing with an openness that this problem exists in their workplaces.
+The Champions of Change Coalition are urging their member organisations to be more transparent about sexual harassment, commencing with an openness that this problem exists in their workplaces.
 They are also advocating that once any investigation is complete, organisations will not restrict the complainant’s right to speak even if they have signed an NDA.
 In addition, where there is substantiated conduct by a senior leader, and there is legitimate public and stakeholder interest in the matter, their member organisations may reveal the perpetrator's identity.

 In this context, NDAs are transformed in nature from covert, potentially damaging organisational responses to sexual harassment, to vehicles which aid in a complainant's healing and confirm to the organisation's stakeholders, shareholders and the wider community in which it operates, that its most senior leadership does not tolerate sexual harassment in its workplaces.